This blog post is by Zedi's Production & Completions Technologist, Igor Shulyatikov.

 In World Oil's article, "What's New in Artificial Lift?", I outlined key features and benefits of the Zedi SilverJack system.
 The Zedi SilverJack artificial lift system is a unique combination of a surface hydraulic lift solution with a powerful integrated controller combined with a web-based data collection/management/control system (Zedi Access) that provides the capability to remotely detect and resolve many common problems encountered with conventional downhole rod pumping equipment.

-With precise monitoring and trending of rod loads, position, velocity and other key operating parameters, the Zedi SilverJack system auto-detects and notifies operations and production team members of issues with rod pumping quickly (in as little as 15 minutes).
+With precise monitoring and trending of rod loads, position, velocity and other key operating parameters, the Zedi SilverJack system auto-detects and notifies operations and production team members of issues with a rod pump quickly (in as little as 15 minutes).

 Early problem detection and notification is the first step in avoiding costly downtime but quick problem resolution is just as important.
 With Zedi SilverJack’s unique capabilities to support remote adjustment of all aspects of rod string movement (i.e. stroke rate, stroke length, up/down stroke ratio, acceleration time up/down, deceleration time up/down, and top/bottom dwell times) many common problems can be addressed without the need to travel to site to ensure optimal production.